 Ignoring chlamydia symptoms poses serious risks to your health.
 Chlamydia is one of the main causes of infertility around the world and can damage the reproductive systems of both men and women.
 Since chlamydia symptoms don’t appear in a high number of cases, many people may be at risk without even realising it.

-In women, the bacteria can spread to the uterus and fallopian tubes, and lead to pelvic inflammatory disease (PID).
+In women, the bacteria can spread to the uterus and fallopian tubes, and lead to pelvic inflammatory disease (PID), which can spread as far as the liver's protective cover.
 This disease can result in miscarriages, stillbirths and infertility, as well as life-threatening ectopic pregnancies (pregnancies outside the womb).
-PID is also extremely uncomfortable and can cause a great deal of pain.
+PID is also extremely uncomfortable and and sometimes results in long term chronic pelvic pain.

 In men, chlamydia can spread to the testicles and cause them to swell painfully 'epididymitis'.
 Research has also suggested that untreated chlamydia can increase men’s chances of contracting HIV and passing it on.